aleph2c/miros/doc/thread_safe_attributes.rst

 Thread Safe Attributes
 ======================

-If you use a miros statechart, your program is multi-threaded.
+If you use a miros statechart, your program is `multi-threaded <http://www.laurentluce.com/posts/python-threads-synchronization-locks-rlocks-semaphores-conditions-events-and-queues/>`_.

 Sometimes, you will want to access an attribute of your statechart from another thread, like the main part of your program.
 When you do this, you are trying to